RamishMasood/FYP_Unity/README.md

 - Displaying hardware components in **3D with full rotation**
 - Making learning fun and interactive
 - Helping students understand concepts faster and more clearly

-## 📚 What This Research Shows
-Our research compares **traditional learning methods** with **AR-based learning** and shows that AR:
-- Increases student engagement
-- Improves understanding of complex hardware
-- Is a low-cost and effective educational tool

 ## 🎯 Goal
 Our goal is to reshape the learning experience through AR by making computer fundamentals: